tpoignonec/md2latex/examples/README.md

 # Examples

-This directory contains sample files and commands demonstrating all features from the main README.md.
+This directory contains sample files and commands demonstrating the md2latex tool.

 ## Files to assemble